French police patrol in Paris on July 5. (Source: AP) |

 Looking for a comprehensive solution

-The French government was quick to respond to the police shooting of young black man Nahel, but stopped short of acknowledging that racism was involved.
+The French government was quick to respond to the police shooting of the young black man, Nahel, but stopped short of acknowledging that racism was involved.
 President Emmanuel Macron called the officer’s actions “inexplicable and indefensible.”

-However, sociologists do not consider Nahel’s case to be “inexplicable” as the French President has suggested, but rather racism.
+However, sociologists do not consider Nahel’s case as “inexplicable” as the French President has claimed, but rather racism.
 Prejudice against “suburban” people is an undeniable reality in France.

 The Office of the United Nations High Commissioner for Human Rights also issued a statement saying that “it is time for France to seriously address the deep-rooted problems of racism and discrimination in law enforcement.”

-The officer who shot Nahel has been charged with attempted murder, although French police officials have defended him, saying his colleague was only doing his job.
-But no matter how harsh the sentence, it is unlikely to solve the thorny and persistent problems that divide French society.
+The police officer who shot Nahel has been charged with attempted murder, although French police officials say their colleague was only doing his job.
+But no matter how severe the sentence, it will not be a solution to the thorny and persistent issues that divide French society.

 Of course, differences in origin, culture, ethnicity, and religion are barriers.
-But the reality is that the French government has not really created conditions to help the “suburban” community integrate into society.
-Paris has also shown indifference by not having drastic policies to remove prejudices against people of immigrant origin.
+But reality shows that the French government has not really created conditions to help the “suburban” community integrate into society.
+Paris also appears indifferent when it does not have drastic policies to remove prejudices against people of immigrant origin.

 First of all, France needs to openly acknowledge the existence of racism in the country.
-Only by clearly recognizing the security and social risks that racism can cause can the French government take the right steps to narrow the gap between communities.
-For the people of the “suburbs”, recognition is extremely important and is the first step towards becoming part of French society.
+Only by clearly recognizing the security and social risks that racism can cause can the French government take the right action to narrow the gap between communities.
+For the people of the “suburbs”, recognition is extremely important and is the first step to helping them become part of French society.

 Racism is not only a problem in France but also in Europe.
 The recent massive protests and riots in France have quickly spread to some countries in the region such as Belgium and Switzerland.